K2/Stylometrics/stylometric_carrier.ApiNotes.md

 - Kumarage, T., Garland, J., Bhattacharjee, A., Trapeznikov, K., Ruston, S., & Liu, H. (2023).
 Stylometric Detection of AI-Generated Text in Twitter Timelines.
 - Bennett, K. (2004).
 Linguistic steganography: Survey, analysis, and robustness concerns for hiding information in text.
 - Taskiran, C.M., et al. (2006).
 Attacks on lexical natural language steganography systems.

+---

+# Module: stylometric_carrier.genai.mts

+**Version:** 0.2.0 (Implementation Update: 2025-04-15)

+**Role:** Provides a toolkit of individual stylometric carrier techniques.
+Each technique encapsulates logic to analyze text capacity for that specific feature, embed bits by modifying the feature, and extract bits by analyzing the feature.

+**Design Goals:**

+*   Implement various stylometric manipulation techniques identified in research (Kumarage et al., 2023) as potential carriers.
+*   Provide functions (`apply`, `extract`, `estimate`) for each technique.
+*   Ensure techniques operate locally on text segments where possible.
+*   Use `compromise` library for NLP tasks (sentence splitting, POS tagging, etc.).
+*   Prioritize functional correctness of embedding/extraction over perfect linguistic naturalness in this implementation phase.

+**Architectural Constraints:**

+*   Relies on `stylometric_detection.genai.mjs` (specifically `StyleFeatureExtractor`) for consistency in feature definitions, although direct dependency is minimized.
+*   Acts as a dependency for `safety_stylometric_encoder.genai.mts` and `stylometric_fusion.genai.mts`.
+*   `apply` methods take text and bits, return modified text and bits consumed.
+*   `extract` methods take text, return extracted bits.
+*   `estimate` methods take text, return estimated bit capacity.
+*   Techniques should handle basic errors gracefully (e.g., insufficient text features).

+**Paradigm:** Primarily [paradigm:functional] for analysis (`estimate`) and data transformation (bits to bytes), but necessarily [paradigm:imperative] for the core text manipulation logic within `apply` and `extract` due to sequential processing and modification of text state.

+**Interactions:**

+*   **Called By:** `StylometricCarrier` class methods (`encodePayload`, `extractPayload`, `analyzeCarryingCapacity`).
+*   **Calls:** `compromise` library functions (`nlp()`, `.sentences()`, `.terms()`, etc.).

+**LLM Regeneration Context:**

+*   Focus on implementing the specific text manipulation logic for each carrier's `apply` and `extract` methods based on the comments and technique descriptions.
+*   Synonym substitution requires a small, predefined list of synonym pairs.
+*   Optional comma and voice style implementations use simplified heuristics based on sentence structure or keywords.
+*   Ensure bit manipulation (bytesToBits, bitsToBytes) is correct.
+*   Error handling should prevent crashes but may return empty results or partial encodings if text lacks features.